Loading...

 “StackAdapt has been recognized as the most trusted programmatic platform by marketers, and with the integration of Experian’s Digital Graph and Audiences, we are strengthening our leadership in the space.
 This partnership improves our ability to deliver precise cross-channel segmentation, reach, and measurement, helping advertisers run more successful campaigns.
 Our collaboration with Experian allows us to offer a differentiated solution in the market and ensure our clients can deliver the most precise and impactful ads to their audiences.”

-We recently announced a new partnership with StackAdapt.
-This collaboration brings the power of Experian’s identity graph, syndicated and custom audiences directly to the StackAdapt platform.
-Read the full details in our press release here.
+We recently announced a new collaboration with StackAdapt, bringing the power of Experian’s identity graph, syndicated and custom audiences directly to the StackAdapt platform.

 Get in touch with us